FlyingRabidUnicornPig/IQoLDecompiled/README.md

 ## Road Map

-1. Copy-Paste the contents of each class from the current version of IQoL into individual files for this repo
+1. Copy-Paste the contents of each class from the current version of IQoL into individual files for this repo (In progress for all classes)

-2. Cleanup
+1.5 Cleanup (In progress for more important classes)
   - Deobfuscate
      - Remove junk code
      - Rename used gibberish-code
      - Humanify unreadable compiler-garbo (make sure it compiles same as mod!)
   - Comment on shit
   - Improve code style for readability
-3. Keep this repo updated with each IQoL update for source control.
+2. Keep this repo updated with each IQoL update for source control.
 Plan for missed files, a double-check should be done every month or two.
+3. When do i make money from doing this?